HardlyDifficult/Tutorials/Chapter1.md

 <img src="http://i.imgur.com/spZG3NZ.png" width=100px />

- - Select the "Spike Ball" prefab under the 'Project' tab Assets/Prefabs.
+ - Select the "Spike Ball" prefab under the 'Project' window Assets/Prefabs.
  - In the inspector, click the dropdown next to 'Layer' in the top right and select "Enemy".

  <img src="http://i.imgur.com/KPvq22a.png" width=150px />